 In Grade 3, students read and write more independently than in any previous grade.
 They embed their ideas in their writing as they develop stronger details and dialogue and utilize more complex vocabulary.
 Students engage in writing across all content areas.
 Information gathering as part of the planning process is common, and most students are becoming more selective about vocabulary.
 All vocabulary and comprehension skills are strengthened as students complete Performance Based Assessments that provide them with exposure to citing evidence and constructive response components.
 Students listen critically to spoken messages, think about their own contributions to discussions and plan oral presentations.
 Third grade students will practice reading grade level material fluently and with comprehension.
 During this year students read a variety of genres including realistic fiction, nonfiction and poetry.
 Spelling skills will become more refined with children using root words, prefixes, suffixes and derivational endings to recognize words.
 Students continue to build on writing skills in genres of Narrative, Informative/Explanatory and Opinion writing.
 Over the summer third graders participate in a required reading program.
+Third grade students are encouraged to participate in our summer reading program to further extend their learning.

-Language Arts-Grade 4...ES3140 Reading Language Arts-Grade 4...ES3240 Writing
+Language Arts-Grade 4...ES3140 Reading

+Language Arts-Grade 4...ES3240 Writing

 The attention in grade four is given to the improvement and refinement of reading, writing, thinking and discussion skills.
 Curriculum is designed around "Essential Questions" that require students to explore a big idea in detail and elaborate on details.
 As students are provided with essential questions and performance-based learning tasks, they are given opportunities to dig deeper and compare/contrast text in order to enhance critical thinking skills.
 Students will work on summarizing and determining the central messages of texts while analyzing why individuals, events and ideas change throughout a text.
 Writing in fourth grade continues to focus on the genres of Narrative, Explanatory/Informative and Opinion writing.
 Students will elaborate using details, descriptions, reasons, facts or text evidence.
 Students will also conduct research, analyze, write about their findings while learning how to cite sources of information.
 Students engage in writing across all content areas.
 Over the summer fourth graders participate in required reading program.
+Fourth grade students are encouraged to participate in our summer reading program to further extend their learning.

-Language Arts-Grade 5...ES3150 Reading Language Arts-Grade 5...ES3250 Writing
+Language Arts-Grade 5...ES3150 Reading

+Language Arts-Grade 5...ES3250 Writing